 - Everyone should get the whooping cough vaccine.
-This is especially important if you are around babies or pregnant women.
+This is especially important for infants, but it's also important for children, teens, and adults who will be around babies or pregnant women.

 - The best place to be vaccinated is at your own doctor's office.
 If you do not have a health care provider, or your provider does not have the vaccine you need, click here to find other places you can go.

 - California school rules require all students to get DTaP vaccine before entering elementary school, and Tdap vaccine before entering 7th-12th grade.
 Children who cannot prove vaccination or exemption status will not be allowed school entry.